y-lohse/Cannon/README.md

 ___________________
 ## Usage

-Almost every function is commented inside the files, but there is currently no standalone documentation.
+The code itself is fairly well documented, but you can also go to [the projects wiki](https://github.com/y-lohse/Cannon/wiki) for more documentation.

-For examples, you can visit my blog [yannick-lohse.fr](http://yannick-lohse.fr), or email me at contact-at-yannick-lohse.fr - I'd love to help.
+For more examples, you can visit my blog [yannick-lohse.fr](http://yannick-lohse.fr), or email me at contact-at-yannick-lohse.fr - I'd love to help.

 There are still plenty of things that I plan to add, and help would of course be very appreciated :)